RobertsLab/project-crab/README.md

 December 12, 2017: [Grace processed](https://genefish.wordpress.com/2017/12/13/graces-notebook-december-12-2017/) pink-capped samples (spun down at 5000g for 10 min, saved supernatant and pellets in separate tubes) and placed in -80 [tray 14](https://docs.google.com/spreadsheets/d/1Qsvz3QTURlPF_hX05BQxjom3484WuMfqQ1ILl9LEljU/edit#gid=2006985773)
 The pink-cap samples were taken on 11/10/2017

+December 15, 2017: [Grace sampled 50µl of hemolymph/RNAlater mixture](https://genefish.wordpress.com/2017/12/15/graces-notebook-friday-december-15-2017/) for Pam.
+117 samples total, for the 117 crabs that survived the project.